 - Ensure you have a backlog of paid projects for at least 2 months in advance.

-- Ensure you have a cash reserve that would cover 3 months of taxes and salaries.
+- Ensure you have a cash reserve covering 3 months of taxes and salaries.

 - Hire people in tune with your values.
 And, yes, write them down before hiring.